Integrated circuit: Fabrication

 Since a CMOS device only draws current on the transition between logic states, CMOS devices consume much less current than bipolar junction transistor devices.

-A random-access memory is the most regular type of integrated circuit; the highest density devices are thus memories; but even a microprocessor will have memory on the chip.
+Random-access memory (RAM) is the most regular type of integrated circuit; the highest-density ICs are therefore memories, although even a microprocessor typically includes on-chip memory.
 (See the regular array structure at the bottom of the first image.)
-Although the structures are intricate – with widths which have been shrinking for decades – the layers remain much thinner than the device widths.
-The layers of material are fabricated much like a photographic process, although light waves in the visible spectrum cannot be used to "expose" a layer of material, as they would be too large for the features.
-Thus photons of higher frequencies (typically ultraviolet) are used to create the patterns for each layer.
-Because each feature is so small, electron microscopes are essential tools for a process engineer who might be debugging a fabrication process.
+Although device structures are highly intricate—with feature widths that have been shrinking for decades—the material layers remain much thinner than the lateral dimensions of the devices.
+These layers are fabricated using a process analogous to photolithography, but light in the visible spectrum cannot be used for patterning, as its wavelengths are too large.
+Instead, ultraviolet (UV) photons of shorter wavelength are employed to expose each layer.
+Because the features are so small, electron microscopes are essential tools for a process engineer working on fabrication process debugging.

-Each device is tested before packaging using automated test equipment (ATE), in a process known as wafer testing, or wafer probing.
-The wafer is then cut into rectangular blocks, each of which is called a die.
-Each good die (plural dice, dies, or die) is then connected into a package using aluminium (or gold) bond wires which are thermosonically bonded to pads, usually found around the edge of the die.
-Thermosonic bonding was first introduced by A. Coucoulas which provided a reliable means of forming these vital electrical connections to the outside world.
-After packaging, the devices go through final testing on the same or similar ATE used during wafer probing.
-Industrial CT scanning can also be used.
-Test cost can account for over 25% of the cost of fabrication on lower-cost products, but can be negligible on low-yielding, larger, or higher-cost devices.
+Each device is tested before packaging using automated test equipment (ATE), in a procedure known as wafer testing or wafer probing.
+The wafer is then cut into rectangular blocks, each known as a die.
+Each functional die (plural dice, dies, or die) is connected into a package using aluminium (or gold) bond wires, which are attached by thermosonic bonding.
+Thermosonic bonding, first introduced by A. Coucoulas, provided a reliable means of forming electrical connections between the die and the outside world.
+After packaging, devices undergo final testing on the same or similar ATE used during wafer probing.
+In addition, industrial CT scanning can be employed for inspection.
+Test cost can account for over 25% of total fabrication cost for low-cost products, but is relatively negligible for low-yielding, larger, or higher-cost devices.

 As of 2022, a fabrication facility (commonly known as a semiconductor fab) can cost over US$12 billion to construct.
 The cost of a fabrication facility rises over time because of increased complexity of new products; this is known as Rock's law.
 Such a facility features: